7 Quick and Easy Moving Tips for Dog Owners

 - If your new neighborhood is close by, you really should try to introduce your dog to the area, and if possible your new neighbors and their pets…

-Remember, for larger and senior dogs, or if your dog hasn’t been keeping well off late, a long, strenuous road trip can be a really bad idea.
+Remember, for larger and senior dogs, or if your dog hasn’t been keeping well off late, a long, strenuous road trip can be a bad idea; break it in to shorter drive days and stay overnight at a pet-friendly hotel.

 And if your puppy is just too excitable for it all, and you know it, it’s probably most convenient for all involved for you to just hire a dog-sitter for the day.
 Or find a trusted doggy daycare until the house is vacated.

-If you can’t keep them quiet, keep them busy and distracted.
-Simple.
+If you can’t keep them quiet, keep them busy and distracted with new toys or with a member of your family hanging out with them.

 Until your pup’s settled in and gotten used to her new environment, there will always be the risk of them trying to escape back to their old home.
 So be prepared for such things.